BLUEBIRD EXPRESS (LEITNER-POMA) - Built in the summer of 2011, this six-pack replaced the summit Local triple.

 Summit Express.
 The lift has also undergone additional upgrades by Poma since then.
 When first modified the summit terminal

 looked like the base terminal with no glass top.
 The chair was upgraded a second time to increase capacity and the glass top was

 added to the summit terminal.
-The last pic shows the 2 layers of modification (notice the 2 different layers of green sheet metal).
+The last pic in the first row shows the 2 layers of modification (notice the 2 different layers of green

-Row two shows the chair following its 2011 renovation where the lift received new Leitner-Poma chairs and base terminal upgrades.
+sheet metal).
+The second row pictures show the chair following its 2011 renovation where the lift received new Leitner-Poma chairs and

 EGO ALLEY (YAN/CARLEVARO SAVIO) - Constructed in 1985, the Ego Alley triple not only follows the line of the former Gondola